On Yang-Mills Stability Bounds and Plaquette Field Generating Function: Generating Function for Plaquette Field Correlations

 \section{Generating Function for Plaquette Field Correlations}

-\lb{sec5} Here, we obtain bounds for the generating function of gauge invariant plaquette field correlations.
-Bounds for the field correlations follow from analyticity in the source field strengths and using Cauchy estimates on the generating function.
-The same hypercubic lattice $\Lambda$ is maintained.
-We use periodic b.c. and the multiple reflection method.
-Our choice of correlations is guided by the energy-momentum spectral results from strong coupling (see \cite{Schor}).
-We fix $a=1$ and denote the plaquette coupling constant by $\gamma=a^{d-4}/g^2$.
+\lb{sec5} Here, we obtain bounds for the generating function of gauge-invariant plaquette field correlations.
+Bounds for the field correlations follow from analyticity in the source field strengths, using Cauchy estimates on the generating function.
+The same hypercubic lattice $\Lambda$ is maintained, with periodic b.c., and we use the multiple reflection method \cite{GJ}.
+Our choice of correlations is guided by the E-M spectral results for lattice YM with strong gauge coupling $g^2\,\gg 1$ (see Ref. \cite{Schor}).
+We fix the lattice spacing $a=1$ and denote the plaquette coupling constant by $\gamma=a^{d-4}/g^2$.
 For $0<\gamma\ll 1$, a lattice quantum field theory is constructed via a Feynman-Kac formula.
-By polymer expansion methods, infinite lattice correlations exist and are analytic in $\gamma\in\mathbb C$, $|\gamma|\ll 1$.
-In Ref. \cite{Schor}, it is shown that, for $0<\gamma\ll 1$, associated with the truncated plaquette-plaquette correlation, there is an isolated particle (glueball) in the low-lying E-M spectrum, with mass of order $(–\ln \gamma)$.
-Furthermore, for an arbitrary gauge-invariant function with finite support, it is shown that the isolated dispersion curve of the glueball is the only low-lying spectrum that is present.
+By polymer expansion methods, infinite lattice correlations exist and are analytic in $\gamma\in\mathbb C$, $|\gamma|\ll 1$ (see Ref. \cite{Sei}).
+In Ref. \cite{Schor}, for $0<\gamma\ll 1$, it is shown that, associated with the truncated plaquette-plaquette correlation, there is an isolated particle (glueball) state in the low-lying E-M spectrum, with mass of order $(–8\ln \gamma)$.
+Furthermore, it is proved that the low-lying spectrum is generated by limits of local polynomials in the plaquette field.
+No more general loop variables are needed.
+The isolated dispersion curve of the glueball is the {\em only} low-lying spectrum that is present.

-Returning to our model, we consider the generating function for the correlation of $r$ gauge-invariant real plaquette fields.
-Taking $p$ to be the plaquette $p_{\mu\nu}(x)$ in the $\mu\nu$ coordinate plane, with $U_p=e^{iX_p}\in\mathrm U(N)$, we define the physical plaquette field by
+Returning to our model, we consider the generating function for the correlation of $r\in\mathbb N$ gauge-invariant real plaquette fields.
+For $p=p_{\mu\nu}(x)$, as defined in Eq. (\ref{plaqfield}), with $U_p=e^{iX_p}\in\mathrm U(N)$, the physical, unscaled plaquette field is given by